 “I wanna run faster, so I’m going to double my mileage this week.”

-First, let’s look at the hip flexor itself
+Before we talk hip flexor stretches, let’s look at the hip flexor itself

 The main components come down to: